Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the

-This event also passed our data selection.
+This event also passed all our data selection criteria.
+While prior bias mitigation efforts using similar techniques injected substantially more events~\cite{Savage_1986, Sanchez_2003, Klein_and_Roodman_2005}, the goal of this injection is not to mask the presence of $^{8}$B interactions, but to mask their rate.
+The mean injection rate was intended to be comparable to 1$\sigma$ fluctuations on the expected $^{8}$B signal in the latter 59\% of this dataset.
+Additionally, the expected rate of $^{8}$B CE$\nu$NS events for injection was calculated prior to the results from a new dedicated low-energy calibration campaign and finalization of cuts and efficiencies; this means the mean of the Poisson distribution (1.75) was smaller than the square-root of the final expected rate reported here.
 See the Supplemental Materials for more information on bias mitigation.

 \emph{Response Modeling}---The detector response model used to predict the response of xenon nuclear recoils is based on \textsc{nest}~2.4.5~beta~\cite{nest_2_4_5,szydagis2022review} and tuned using a dedicated DD neutron dataset.
 The LZ DD generator provides a well-characterized source of nearly-monoenergetic 2.45~MeV neutrons producing NRs from the smallest detectable signals to the endpoint recoil, 1--74~keV~\cite{LUX_DD,LUX:2022qxb}.